 Art of Transitional Ministry

 Leading a congregation and faith community through transition is both challenging and rewarding.
 Whether it is a change in leadership or a changing neighborhood, it takes knowledge, skill, resilience and spiritual strength to navigate the waters of transition in a way that allows a congregation and its leaders to be open to possibilities, go deeper and thrive.
-The Art of Transitional Ministry offers training in the skills and understanding necessary for leading a congregation and faith community in transition.
-Participants come from a variety of mainline traditions, which creates rich opportunities for additional learning.
+The Art of Transitional Ministry offers education in the skills and understanding necessary for leading a congregation and faith community in transition.
+Leaders and participants come from several mainline traditions, which creates rich opportunities for additional learning.

-The basic education course for pastors and congregational leaders who are serving or are considering serving in congregations that are in the midst of transition; yet, it is good continuing education for all faith leaders as we are in the midst of change within our culture and world.
+The basic education course is designed for pastors and congregational leaders who are serving or are considering serving in congregations that are in the midst of transition; yet, it is valuable continuing education for all faith leaders as we are all in the midst of change within our culture and world.
 This intensive 30-hour course provides basic understandings for consciously leading congregations through changes in context, identity, and leadership.
-Week I is appropriate for any temporary transitional ministry leader, including interim and designated pastors, as well as installed pastors serving congregations in the midst of change.
-It is also appropriate for clergy and laity serving in an official governing body capacity.
+Week I is appropriate for any short-term transitional ministry leader, including interim and designated pastors, as well as installed/appointed pastors serving congregations in the midst of change.
+It is also appropriate for clergy and laity serving in denominational bodies that need to understand congregations in transition.
+Additionally, personnel representatives and Committee on Ministry members are especially urged to take this opportunity to become familiar with the concerns of pastors serving in temporary roles (interim, designated and traditional ministries).

 For pastors and leaders serving in congregations and faith communities in the midst of transitions in leadership, culture, context, and ministry.
-Participants will use their current ministry situation to reflect on the leader’s role and tasks in times of transition.
-Completion of Week I within the past five years and current service in a transitional or interim ministry position is required for participation in this course.
-If you are not clear your context would meet this requirement, you are encouraged to contact the faculty team leader.
+Participants will use their current ministry context to reflect on the leader’s role and tasks in times of transition.
+Completion of Week I within the past five years and current service in a transitional or interim ministry position (widely defined) is required for participation in this course.
+This course will provide an opportunity for going deeper into the work introduced in week I and beginning to understand our role as leaders in contexts of change and transition.
+There are several homework assignments to prepare for Week II, so early registration is advised.

-Designed for spouses of pastors either considering or already in interim positions.
-Spouses are encouraged to participate in the transitional/interim ministry Spouse Track.
-Regardless of the level of involvement in the transitional ministry context, it is good to understand the unique characteristics of this specialized ministry.
-Together, through a variety of activities, spouses will develop a basic understanding of transitional/interim ministry, explore their fit within its rewards and challenges, and learn ways to strengthen their support system for this time with their spouse.
+Designed for spouses of pastors considering or already in interim positions.
+Spouses of registrants for both Week I and Week II are encouraged to participate.
+Regardless of the level of involvement in the transitional ministry context, it is important for spouses to understand the unique characteristics of this specialized ministry.
+Through a variety of activities, spouses develop a basic understanding of transitional/interim ministry, explore their fit within its rewards and challenges, and learn ways to support their spouses in all types of ministry settings.
+This track is designed for both education and renewal; time for rest, reflection and self-care are provided, and the schedule allows for more free time than is afforded for those participating in Week I and Week II.

 Renae is a native Californian and Elder of the California-Nevada Annual Conference of the United Methodist Church.
 She completed her M.Div. at Boston University School of Theology.
 Since 1984, she has served as a local church Pastor in San Francisco, Palo Alto, Oakland, Walnut Creek, San Mateo and Sacramento, all multi-cultural congregations.
 She also served 6 years as a District Superintendent, specializing in transitional pastorates.
 She served as a transitional interim pastor in 2014-15 in San Mateo.
 Renae has received training in Alinsky Community Organizing, Church Planting, Consulting in Congregational Renewal and Pastor Planter Coaching.
 She is a trained and practicing Coach for Cross-cultural ministries.
 She also completed training by the Academy for Missional Wisdom to create emergent missional communities of Wesleyan faith and practice.